aspose-words/Aspose.Words-Documentation/java/developer-guide/mail-merge-and-reporting/_index.md

 ﻿---
-title: Mail Merge and Reporting – Aspose.Words for Java
+title: Mail Merge and Reporting in Java
 articleTitle: Mail Merge and Reporting
 linktitle: Mail Merge and Reporting
 aliases: